saltant-org/saltant/README.md

 + a container image
 + a path to an executable script inside of the container
-+ a set of environment variables to consumume from the host machine
++ a set of environment variables to consume from the host machine
 + a set of argument names for which task instances must provide values
 + a set of default values for the above argument names
 + a set of directories on the host machine to bind to directories within